CorneliusDeng/UESTC/Individual Notes/Reinforcement Learning.md

   - 动作偏好(action preference)：对于给定的相同状态，比较两个动作，这种方法无法处理短期偏好与长期偏好的关系
   - 状态偏好(state preference)：$s_{i1}\succ s_{i2}$ 表示相比于状态 $s_{i2}$，人类更偏好状态 $s_{i1}$
   - 轨迹偏好(trajectory preference)：$\tau_{i1}\succ \tau_{i2}$ 表示轨迹 $\tau_{i1}$ 优于轨迹 $\tau_{i2}$，轨迹偏好里一个重要问题就是信用分配问题(temporal credit assignment problem)

+# Comparation: RLHF, Preference-based RL, LLM-based RL

+## Reinforcement Learning from Human Feedback

+Reinforcement Learning from Human Feedback (RLHF) focuses on training RL agents using feedback provided by humans, rather than relying solely on predefined reward signals.
+This feedback can come in various forms, such as direct rewards, corrections, preferences, or demonstrations.

+- Key aspects of RLHF include:
+  - Human-in-the-Loop Training: Incorporating human feedback during the training process to guide the agent's learning.
+  - Reward Modeling: Constructing a model that translates human feedback into reward signals that the RL agent can use.
+  - Interactive Learning: Continuously refining the agent's policy based on ongoing feedback from humans.

+RLHF aims to create more adaptable and aligned RL agents that can perform effectively in complex, real-world environments where predefined rewards are insufficient.

+## Preference-Based Reinforcement Learning

+Preference-Based Reinforcement Learning (PBRL) is a subfield of reinforcement learning (RL) where the learning agent optimizes its policy based on preferences provided by a human or another external system.
+Instead of relying solely on explicit numerical rewards, PBRL leverages comparative feedback where humans indicate which of two or more trajectories or outcomes they prefer.
+This approach can be particularly useful in scenarios where defining a precise reward function is challenging or infeasible.

+- Key components of PBRL include:
+  - Preference Elicitation: The process of querying humans for their preferences between different trajectories or outcomes.
+  - Preference Modeling: Constructing a model that can predict human preferences based on past feedback.
+  - Policy Optimization: Using the preference model to guide the learning agent in improving its policy.

+PBRL aims to create systems that align more closely with human values and intentions without the need to explicitly define a reward function.

+## Large Language Model Based Agents

+LLM-Based Agents refer to autonomous systems that utilize large language models (LLMs), such as GPT-4, to perform tasks, make decisions, and interact with humans or other systems.
+These agents leverage the extensive knowledge and language understanding capabilities of LLMs to process and generate human-like text, understand context, and execute complex instructions.

+- Key features of LLM-based agents include:
+  - Natural Language Understanding: The ability to comprehend and interpret human language at a high level.
+  - Contextual Reasoning: Utilizing context to make informed decisions and generate appropriate responses.
+  - Task Execution: Performing specific tasks, such as answering questions, generating text, or controlling other systems, based on human instructions.

+LLM-based agents can be applied in various domains, including customer service, content generation, and interactive applications.

+## Relatedness and Independence

+- Relatedness

+  - Human Involvement: Both PBRL and RLHF heavily rely on human input to guide the learning process.
+In PBRL, humans provide preferences, while in RLHF, they can give various forms of feedback, including preferences, corrections, and demonstrations.
+  - Alignment with Human Intentions: Both approaches aim to align the behavior of RL agents with human values and intentions, addressing the challenge of specifying complex reward functions.
+  - Preference Modeling: PBRL can be considered a specific instance of RLHF where the human feedback is in the form of preferences.
+Thus, techniques used in PBRL for modeling preferences can also be applied in RLHF.

+- Independence

+  - Scope of Feedback: RLHF encompasses a broader range of feedback types beyond preferences, including direct rewards, corrections, and demonstrations, whereas PBRL focuses specifically on preferences.
+  - Applications of LLM-Based Agents: LLM-based agents, while potentially benefiting from RLHF, are distinct in that they utilize large language models for natural language understanding and generation.
+Their primary focus is not necessarily on learning from human feedback but on leveraging pre-trained knowledge to perform tasks and interact with humans.
+  - Underlying Models: PBRL and RLHF are primarily concerned with RL paradigms and the optimization of policies based on feedback.
+In contrast, LLM-based agents use large language models that are typically trained in a supervised or unsupervised manner on vast text corpora before being fine-tuned or adapted for specific tasks.

+- Conclusion

+  In summary, while PBRL and RLHF share a common goal of leveraging human feedback to guide RL agents, they differ in the types of feedback they utilize and their specific methodologies.
+LLM-based agents, on the other hand, represent a broader class of systems that use language models for various tasks, which may or may not involve RL.